California and AB32

 Carbon Share Advocacy in California:

 Carbon Share's initial focus has been on California's Global Warming Solutions Act of 2006, also called AB32.
+We will continue to update this page as California begins to prepare for the post-2020 phase of the program (SB 32).

 Background: California's Air Resources Board (ARB) passed a Cap & Trade rule on Dec 16, 2010 and adopted the resulting regulations on October 20, 2011.The first auction took place on November 14, 2012.
 Although the adopted regulations give away many permits to polluters, there is a $10/ton reserve price (price floor), and the language allows for some dividends to households.
+Allowances are divided into three categories: industry, utilities, and transportation.

 Previously in 2009-2010, the California Air Resources Board received recommendations from their Economic and Allocations Advisory Committee (EAAC).
 The EAAC recommended dividends, and said, “The largest share (roughly 75%) of allowance value should be returned to California households..."